 Parashat Nitsavim has been recited by Moses on his last day on earth in a physical body.
-According to the Kabbalists, on the day a great Tsadik (Righteous Sage) leaves the world, there is an unveiling of Light of all that the Sage did in his life.
-The Light is so magnificent and intense that it leaves its imprint in the universe, and each and every year this Light re-emerges just as it did on the day of his passing.
+According to the Kabbalists, on the day a great Tsadik (Righteous Sage) leaves the world, there is an revelation of Light of all that the Sage did in his life.
+The Light is so magnificent and intense that it leaves its imprint on the universe, and each and every year this Light re-emerges just as it did on the day of his passing.
 This day, therefore, is considered a day of celebration (Hillula), and our purpose is to connect to that energy in order to transcend and ascend to the Upper Worlds.

-Recited just before Rosh HaShana (the New Year), Parashat Nitsavim gives us the energy of Moses to ascend to the Source of life, connect directly to the Light of the Creator and receive all of the abundance that He wants to bestow on us.
+Recited just before Rosh HaShana (the New Year), Parashat Nitsavim gives us the energy of Moses to ascend to the Source of life, connect directly to the Light of the Creator and receive all of the abundance that He wants to bestow upon us.

 The Parasha opens with the words “You are standing this day all of you”.
 Rabbi Levi Isaac of Berdichev interprets “You are standing”, as follows: When we stand in the presence of the Creator, we are to appeal to His Hesed, and not for what we believe is our right to get, since there is no limit to what we can receive as the mercy of the Creator is infinite.